 Arts and Culture

 The city has a thriving arts and culture scene.
 It hosts an international art festival called Art Bangalore.
-It also has India’s only dedicated cartoon gallery set up by the Indian Institute of Cartoonists (though in a basement and the domain for the institute is up for sale).
+It also has India’s only dedicated cartoon gallery set up by the Indian Institute of Cartoonists (though in a basement).
+The domain for the institute was up for sale back in 2022 but thankfully, it is up and running now (though still not with an SSL certificate).

 Theatre and films play a prominent role with the city being the centre of the Kannada film industry.
 Places like the Ranga Shankara and Chowdiah Memorial Hall regularly hold English and foreign language theatres and amateur film screenings.